 In 2016 we produced our first Bible, marking our entry into the Bible production and spiritual printing market.
-Since that time, we have grown into one of the top faith-based publishers in the United States.

-In 2020, we installed an HP T490 4 color inkjet press, expanding our capabilities and allowing us to offer even more solutions to our clients.
+In 2020, we installed an HP T490 4-color inkjet press, expanding our capabilities and allowing us to offer even more solutions to our clients.